 Off the mainland near Hopkins Beach and Dangriga, you can find regular (but unscheduled) ferry service daily from Dangriga, as the ferry departs when reasonably full, usually between 9 AM and 12 PM.

 2. Silk Caye

 Silk Caye is one of the many paradise Belize beaches you truly need to see to believe.
 This tiny island, almost a sand bar, rises ever so slightly out of pristine waters to reveal a beautiful stretch of pure white sand.
-It’s the perfect place to enjoy the sunshine between snorkeling expeditions.
+It’s the perfect place to enjoy the sunshine between snorkeling expeditions on your Belize vacation.